GRAPPA EU

 GRAPPA EU is managed by a Management Board comprised of five individual members of GRAPPA.
 The current GRAPPA EU directors are:

-The members of the Management Board of GRAPPA EU are appointed by the Management Board.
-The GRAPPA board of directors is elected by GRAPPA’s individual members including those members resident in the European Union.
+The members of the Management Board of GRAPPA EU are appointed by the Management Board of GRAPPA.

 No member of the Management Board has the authority to commit the funds of GRAPPA EU to pay any obligation.
 Any obligations to be incurred or paid by GRAPPA EU require a majority vote of the Management Board, except for obligations that are less than €500 per month, individually or in the aggregate.